NiketanG/Sensei/README.md

 ### Development

-The Server consists of an Express-backed Node Server, customized to optionally server https traffic.
+The Server consists of an Express-backed Node Server, customized to optionally serve using https that is required for the Generic Sensor API.
 (Configure Env Variable & generate Self Signed Certificate.)

-Note: The Generic Sensor Api ONLY works on https.
-So make sure to enable that in the Express server before running the server.
 Make sure to have a .env file configured with PORT (number) and HTTPS (Boolean).

 Install Dependencies :